 - total tubes length,

 - and total loop area.

 We’d like to thank Dr. Ursula Hiden and Jasmin Strutz MSc from the Department of Obstetrics and Gynecology at the Medical University of Graz for their support on this project.
 Find out how their team applied the Fibrin Tube Formation Assay in an article examining outgrowth, proliferation, viability, angiogenesis, and phenotype of primary human endothelial cells.

 Detect and quantify endothelial cell tubes with our Fibrin Tube Formation Assay.

 Angiogenesis network formation research can greatly benefit from automated deep learning applications.
 For instance, these applications could support scientific studies on how to block the formation of new blood vessels in order to suppress tumor growth.
 In other words, researchers are seeking strategies to cut the adequate nutrient supply in the vascular network of cultured endothelial tissue.

-Developed in collaboration with the Department of Obstetrics and Gynaecology at the Medical University of Graz, the IKOSA Network Formation Assay application allows users to automatically collect relevant information on multiple quantitative parameters such as:
+Developed in collaboration with the Department of Obstetrics and Gynecology at the Medical University of Graz, the IKOSA Network Formation Assay Application allows users to automatically collect relevant information on multiple quantitative parameters such as:

 - number of tubes,

 - total areas covered by cells or tubes,